 The one thing that we rarely don’t do is when the buyer requests that you provide a section one termite clearance.

-This is something my team and I you need to be concerned about if we would let you see the report.
+This is something my team and I need to be concerned about if we would let you see the report.

-How You Feel About How it Affects The Estate
+How You Feel About How It Affects The Estate

 We would talk about the cost of what it would be to provide that section one termite clearance and how you feel about how it affects the estate.

-Keep in mind that some buyers and their lenders would need to have that section one termite clearance in order to go forward with the purchase because it would be a condition of the loan.
+Keep in mind that some buyers and their lenders would need to have that section one termite clearance to go forward with the purchase because it would be a condition of the loan.